yensan57/flabbybeagle/_posts/2025-12-13-ongoing-malaysian-cultivars-all.md

 - Slightly fermented
 - Quite a lot of fleshy meat

 <u>D197 Musang King</u>

 猫山王, Blackgold, King of kings, Butter King, Old Tree...
 Really needs no elaboration.
+I must say that MSW has a very wide variety of tastes, textures, seeds, and costs, but the one thing that is common is always the star pattern.
+- Easy to recognise from the star pattern at base
+- Yellow (never white flesh)
+- Quite bald in terms of thorns at the crown area
+- Ranges from sweet to bitter
+- Ranges from small to big seed
+- Ranges from fibrous to wet (for blackgold)

 <u>D198 Golden Phoenix</u>

+An expensive variety, but Golden Phoenix has one of the highest meat yield ratios, due to its very small seed
+- Tiny tiny seeds
+- Bittersweet to medium complex bitter
+- Round shape, usually small in size (<2kg)
+- White flesh
+- Thorns converge into a rose at the base

 <u>D199 Bola</u>